Government organises flights to get British nationals out of Israel

 The Government has organised flights to help British nationals leave Israel.

-The first flight is expected to leave the Israeli city of Tel Aviv on Thursday, the Foreign Office said.
+The first flight is expected to leave the Israeli city of Tel Aviv on Thursday, the Foreign Office said, with further flights planned in the coming days subject to the security situation.

 The UK has also sent a rapid deployment team to assist British citizens on the ground.